yaseminkaraloglu/mini-ecommerce-webapi/README.md

 }

 When an order is created:

-Product stock is checked
+-Product stock is checked

-Stock is decreased
+-Stock is decreased

-Total order price is calculated
+-Total order price is calculated

-Order items are created
+-Order items are created

-Transaction ensures data consistency
+-Transaction ensures data consistency

 🎯 Purpose of the Project

 This project was developed to improve my backend development skills and to better understand:

-REST API design
+-REST API design

-Layered architecture
+-Layered architecture

-Entity Framework Core
+-Entity Framework Core

-Transaction management
+-Transaction management

-DTO usage
+-DTO usage